 In the aftermath of a divorce, both parents remain responsible for ensuring that their children are properly cared for.
-Often, one parent will be charged with the task of taking care of the kids on a day-to-day basis and covering any associated expenses, while the other will be required to send monthly child support payments to help defray a variety of costs associated with childcare.
+Often, one parent will be charged with the task of taking care of the kids on a daily basis and covering any associated expenses, while the other will be required to send monthly child support payments to help defray a variety of costs associated with childcare.
 Determining the appropriate level of child support can be a difficult process, which is why it is advisable to seek the assistance of a trusted family law attorney.
-Kinnear Smith is well-versed in Florida child support requirements, and, as such, is capable of providing the legal advice and representation you need during the stressful divorce process.

 A variety of considerations are made when determining which spouse is required to provide child support payments and how extensive these payments should be.
-The type of custody — primary or shared — is taken into consideration, as is the number of children and the presence of children from other marriages or relationships.
-Child support is also determined based on the paying spouse’s current financial status, with a variety of sources of income being combined to determine this individual’s net income.
+The type of custody – primary or shared – is taken into consideration, as is the number of children and the presence of children from other marriages or relationships.
+Child support is also determined based on the paying spouse’s current financial status and net income.
 In some cases, deductions for health insurance and other significant expenses can be made.

-From the child support determination process to modification, Kinnear Smith has the thorough understanding of Florida family law necessary to help you with your case.
-She wants the best for you and your children and will work hard to provide high-quality representation both in and out of the courtroom.
+From helping you determine how much child support you’re owed to modification due to financial needs, attorney Kinnear Smith has the thorough understanding of Florida family law necessary to help you with your case.
+Count on her to seek what’s best for you and your children and to work hard to provide high-quality representation both in and out of the courtroom.

 Call 727-724-4116 to schedule a consultation for child support today.